scheb/2fa/Resources/doc/installation.md

                 auth_form_path: 2fa_login    # The route name you have used in the routes.yaml
                 check_path: 2fa_login_check  # The route name you have used in the routes.yaml

+    # The path patterns shown here have to be updated according to your routes, if you're going with something custom
+    access_control:
+        # This makes the logout route available during two-factor authentication, allows the user to cancel
+        - { path: ^/logout, role: IS_AUTHENTICATED_ANONYMOUSLY }
         # This ensures that the form can only be accessed when two-factor authentication is in progress
-    access_control:
         - { path: ^/2fa, role: IS_AUTHENTICATED_2FA_IN_PROGRESS }
 ```